 Mobile phone companies offer many different packages and plans for students.
-Most companies offer a pay-as-you go option and an annual contract option.
-In Ontario, there are a number of companies to choose from, including but not limited to:
+Most companies offer a pay-as-you-go option and an annual contract option.
+In Ontario, there are several companies to choose from, including but not limited to:

 To set up an account or purchase a phone in-person, visit the provider at their store.
-You may need to make an appointment with the provider.
-You should present your government-issued photo identification (e.g. passport) and a proof of address.
+You ‘ll be required to present your government-issued photo identification (e.g., passport) and proof of address.
 Some providers will run your credit score to verify that you have good credit and pay your bills on time.
-If you don't have any credit history, or have a bad credit history, the company may place restrictions on your mobile phone usage or may not offer you a phone.
+If you don't have any credit history, or have a poor credit history, the company may place restrictions on your mobile phone usage or may not offer you a phone.

 Calling cards are pre-paid telephone credits that you can use to phone anywhere in the world.
 They are usually available in $2.50, $5, $10 and $20 denominations.
 Calling cards are a cost-effective way of communicating with your contacts outside of Canada.

-Calling cards can be purchased in grocery stores and convenience stores, including International News in the Student Life Centre (SLC).
+Calling cards can be purchased in grocery stores and convenience stores, including Flock Stop in the Student Life Centre (SLC).
 Instructions for use are found on the back of each card.
-Remember, you can always use Skype and other online tools to communicate with your family and friends back home.
+Remember, you can always use WhatsApp, Skype, Google Hangouts or other online tools to communicate with your family and friends back home.

 Getting internet access

 If you live in Waterloo Residences or study on campus, you’ll have access to Waterloo’s wireless internet service (Wi-Fi).
 Follow the steps listed for University of Waterloo staff, faculty, students to connect to Eduroam.